 PCB designers and project managers in highly regulated industries face a number of obstacles when managing the design process and preparing for manufacturing.
-Aside from paying attention to industry standards, performance requirements, and coordinating electrical and mechanical design teams, component sourcing carries its own requirements.
-Supply chain glitches can delay a prototyping or high volume manufacturing run by weeks or even months, and project managers need management tools to expedite production planning and aid compliance.
+Aside from paying attention to industry standards, and performance requirements, and coordinating electrical and mechanical design teams, component sourcing carries its own requirements.
+Supply chain glitches can delay a prototyping or high-volume manufacturing run by weeks or even months, and project managers need management tools to expedite production planning and aid compliance.

 ALTIUM CONCORD PRO®

 A unified data management and component traceability platform that integrates with Altium Designer® and other mechanical design tools.

 Military, medical devices, and aerospace; are just a few of the highly regulated industries that come with strict industry standards and regulations on component traceability.
 In the event of a recall, every component needs to be traceable back to its source, as this will determine the extent and costs involved when recalling products.
 This also helps prevent manufacturing delays and potential rework as electronic components can be accurately tracked back to the distributor and manufacturer.

 Given the importance of PCB traceability requirements, project managers and PCB designers need data management tools that provide real-time supply chain visibility and component updates as they become available.
 Your PCB data traceability and design should help you navigate a complicated supply chain landscape while still providing the sourcing updates you need to keep your circuit designs competitive.

 Larger electronics companies are already familiar with the problems that can arise due to a lack of supply chain visibility, real-time component updates, and poor requirements management tools.
 These larger companies tend to be heavily regulated and highly specialized in their respective industries.
 These behemoths also have complex logistics systems for tracing everything from electronic components to raw materials back to their sources.